-Details of exception

-The audit trail feature was not enabled at the database level for accounting software to log any direct data changes, used for maintenance of all records by the Holding Company and fifteen (15) subsidiaries and one (1) joint venture.
+Nature of exception noted Details of exception Instances of accounting software for maintaining books The audit trail feature was not enabled at the database level of account for which the feature of recording audit trail for accounting software to log any direct data changes, used (edit log) facility was not operated throughout the year for maintenance of all records by the Holding Company and for all relevant transactions recorded in the software. fifteen (15) subsidiaries and one (1) joint venture.

-Partner Membership No.: 101797
+Partner Membership No.: 101797 UDIN: 24101797BKCPCT7447

-UDIN: 24101797BKCPCT7447